Aqaba Marine Reserve: Description

 The reserve is home to 300 species of hard and soft coral, 512 species of various fish, 3 types of seagrass beds, and two main types of shallow seagrass communities, ranging from half a meter to 40 meters in depth.
-The annual rainfall is about 30 mm, and the temperature ranges from 14°C in winter to 32°C in summer, with a maximum of up to 50°C. The humidity ranges between 30-55%, and the climate is dry.
+The annual rainfall is about 30 mm, and the temperature ranges from 14°C in winter to 32°C in summer, with a maximum of up to 50°C. The humidity ranges between 30–55%, and the climate is dry.

 History

 The Gulf of Aqaba is Jordan’s only maritime outlet to the Red Sea, with Jordan owning only 27 km of the total 160 km of coastline.
 Despite the limited coastline, it experiences intense economic and tourist activity.
 Environmental expert emphasizes the importance of protecting part of this coastline due to the presence of various marine species.
 The establishment of the marine reserve is an opportunity to include it within the important environmental areas recognized by the International Union for Conservation of Nature, reflecting Jordan's commitment to international agreements for the protection of marine environments.

+In 2026, UNESCO designated the reserve as a World Heritage Site.